"Obama's Garden: King of Paring Knives (swords) in the Kitchen Tarot."

 Here's the cast of characters in this "Obama's Gardent" piece: President Obama, working on the big tree in the center of the garden and also in the flame of the Statue of Liberty's torch; Michelle Obama, as the Statue of Liberty, on the right; Malia Obama, as the Statue of Freedom, on the left; Sasha Obama, as the angel flying down from the top left, hugging her father from behind; Hillary Clinton, the large face to the right of the central tree; Fearless Girl (the statue), on Michelle Obama's skirt; and 4 Buddha Girls, across the bottom of the piece, representing Peace, Courage, Fairness, and Kindness.

 Where before I listed all the issues and events I wrote about on each of my art quilts, in their long statements here in my galleries, I've decided that yuo can read the things I wrote about, by studying the detail images, below this statement.
 In making this shift, I risk the future regret of not providing a list of topics that I wrote about on my art quilts, but I gain having a shorter statment and more time to get busy on my NEXT piece.
 With all my teaching now, I have a much harder time finding studio time for working on my art quilts.
-My online classes take up as much time as i can give them each day, every day.
+My online classes take up as much time as I can give them each day, every day.
 So now I'm cutting back on my documentation of topics I wrote about on the quilts' statements.
-I already regret this, so I may come back later and add many paragraphs of listings, after all!
+I already regret this!
+I'm a storyteller!

 The show "The Way I See It: the Narrative Art of Susan Shie" will have 15 of my large art quilts, all made from 2005 to present, with this hot-off-the-presses "Obama's Garden" as the newest work in the show.
 My art quilts arrived at the museum before Hurricane Harvey flooded the town, but miraculously, the museum was spared by the flooding.
 The museum is up on a hill.
 I send healing prayers for all the hurricane survivors in Texas, Louisiana, Florida, Cuba, Puerto Rico, and everywhere else that these monster storms made their destruction.
 And the hurricane season isn't over until Nov 1.
 My show in La Grange is October 5 to December 22, and I will be there, giving a talk about my work, on October 14, in the afternoon.
 Reception 2 pm, my talk 3 pm.